Mattkratz19/CIS-1051-Final-Project/Status Report.md

 #### What have you done for your project so far?

-I have a working platforming game
+I have a working platforming game, some debugging is required.

 #### What have you not done for your project yet?